ArthurCisotto/APIRecomendacaoDeReceitas/README.md

 Static previews:

 ## SBERT Embedding Space
-TSNE projects the original 768-dimensional SBERT embeddings into 2D space.
-The visualization reveals category-based groupings.
-Dessert recipes form a cluster on the right side.
-Bread recipes concentrate in the top center, chicken-based recipes form a group on the left, while rice and pasta recipes are more spread out.
+TSNE projects the 512-dimensional SBERT embeddings into 2D space.
+The multilingual model shows strong category-based groupings, with clear clusters forming for different recipe types.
+The structure suggests effective capture of semantic relationships in recipe content.

 ![SBERT Embeddings](sbert_viz.png)

 ## Autoencoder-Reduced Space
 The autoencoder reduces embeddings to 128 dimensions before TSNE projection.
-The reduced space maintains the global structure but shows less distinction between categories.
-The clusters appear more compressed.
-The Calinski-Harabasz score increases from 152.324 to 445.476, indicating stronger cluster separation.
-However, the negative Silhouette scores (-0.013 to -0.140) suggest overlap between categories.
+While clustering metrics show increased separation (higher Calinski-Harabasz score), qualitative analysis reveals potential loss of semantic nuance.
+This suggests that our simple autoencoder architecture may be insufficient for compressing the sophisticated patterns learned by the multilingual BERT model.

 ![Autoencoder Embeddings](autoencoder_viz.png)

-## Visualization Analysis
+## Architecture Analysis
-The metrics reveal a trade-off in the dimensionality reduction process.
-The autoencoder creates more distinct cluster boundaries at the cost of category overlap.
-The SBERT embeddings maintain smoother transitions between recipe types.
-This difference impacts search behavior, where SBERT embeddings might provide more nuanced recipe relationships.
+The visualization results highlight an important trade-off in our approach:

+1. The multilingual SBERT model excels at capturing semantic relationships in recipe text, showing clear category separation and meaningful clustering
+2. Our simple autoencoder architecture, using only linear layers with ReLU activations, struggles to effectively compress these complex embeddings
+3. A more sophisticated reduction network (using attention mechanisms, residual connections, or LSTM layers) might be needed to maintain the rich semantic information from SBERT

 # Step 3: Search System Testing

-## Test Cases Description
-The system underwent three distinct search scenarios.
-The tests maintain consistency with APS1 queries.
-Each test evaluates different aspects of the embedding-based search system.
+## Implementation Comparison
+The system was tested with both approaches:
+1. Direct SBERT embeddings (512d)
+2. Autoencoder-reduced embeddings (128d)

+The SBERT-based search consistently outperformed the autoencoder version, leading to our decision to use the direct embeddings for the final implementation.

 ## Test Results

 ### Common Search: "frango" (Chicken)
-The search returns 10 recipes with high relevance (scores 0.45-0.50).
-The results show recipe diversity.
+The search returns 10 recipes with high relevance (scores 0.69-0.71).

 ```
 Request URL